portellam/auto-xorg/README.md

 - `systemd` for system services.
 - `x11` or `xorg` or as the display server.
 - Other display servers are not supported:
-  - `wayland`: The author has experienced problems with `wayland` and an NVIDIA VGA device, on Debian Linux (as of writing in 2024).
+  - `wayland`: The author has experienced problems with `wayland` and an NVIDIA GPU, on Debian Linux (as of writing in 2024).

 #### 4.3.
 Hardware
-Two (2) or more video devices.
-This script is not necessary nor tested for machines with one video device, as X.Org will find it.
+A host with two (2) or more GPUs.
+This includes onboard graphics or an integrated GPU (iGPU) and one (1) or more dedicated GPU (dGPU).

+A host with one GPU is not recommend, for use with this script.
+By default, X.Org will output to this GPU everytime.

 ### 5. Download
 - Download the Latest Release:&ensp;[Codeberg][51], [GitHub][52]